hyperledger-labs/perun-doc/source/go-perun/new_tutorial/client/index.rst

 =======

 We will need one Client per participant.
-Each Client consists of multiple tools and sub-clients that fully implement the participant's functionalities required to interact with state channels.
+The Client object includes multiple tools that fully implement the participant's functionalities required to interact with state channels.
 Much of the following implementation can be re-used in other contexts.
-Only a small part is specific to our example.
+Only a few details is specific to our example.

 .. image:: ../../../images/go-perun/client_structure.png
    :align: center